-A side net is provided on each side of the cockpit to help arms, legs or shoulders stay inside the vehicle, thus reducing the risk of injuries.
-Side Nets may also keep brush or debris out of cockpit.
+Side nets are provided on each side of the cockpit to help arms, legs or shoulders stay inside the vehicle, thus reducing the risk of injuries.
+Side Nets may also keep bushes or debris out of cockpit.

 Never operate the vehicle unless both side nets are in place and buckled.